Screen Recording for Developers: Tools, Tips, and Workflow Guide

 Maximum magnification for highlighting a specific error message, a typo in a config file, or a single line in a stack trace.

-Tips for Developer Screen Recordings
+What Are the Best Tips for Developer Screen Recordings?

 Increase IDE Font Size